 Queen’s were then hit by a blow when it was announced that James J Thomson was moving to work in Liverpool.
 The North British Daily Mail commented “It is not too much to say of that gentleman, who, it may be recollected captained the victorious Scotch Eleven in the last International Match, that a more steady and powerful half-back never kicked a ball, and his place will be difficult indeed to fill”.

 On Saturday 10 October 1874, Kilmarnock visited Hampden Park and were beaten 7-0.
-The goals came from Jamie Weir, “mauled through”, Angus Mackinnon (2), Thomas Lawrie, Tom Highet and Harry McNeil.
+The goals came from Jimmy Weir, “mauled through”, Angus McKinnon (2), Thomas Lawrie, Tom Highet and Harry McNeil.
 But for a brilliant display by the Kilmarnock goalkeeper, the goal tally would have been much higher.

 Queen’s Park travelled to